THE BATTLE OF UHUD

 And if Khalid comes to them, they will leave you.

-For you have no means of ascent to heaven,
+For you have no means of ascent to the heaven,

 Nor do you have a path on earth.

-A narration in al Bidayah wa al Nihayah[11] confirms Thumamah’s role in the war against Musaylimah and the assistance that ‘Ikrimah ibn Abi Jahl[12] afforded to him in this matter.
+A narration in al Bidayah wa al Nihayah confirms Thumamah’s role in the war against Musaylimah and the assistance that ‘Ikrimah ibn Abi Jahl[11] radiya Llahu ‘anhu afforded to him in this matter.[12]

-The accounts by al Tabari[13] and Ibn al Athir[14] state that one of the reasons Musaylimah courted Sajah and made peace with her was his fear of Thumamah or Shurahbil ibn Hasanah, one of the leaders of the troops fighting the apostates, defeating him and taking control over the tribe of Hajr or the tribes around them.
+The accounts by al Tabari[13] and Ibn al Athir[14] state that one of the reasons Musaylimah courted Sajah and made peace with her was his fear for Thumamah radiya Llahu ‘anhu or Shurahbil ibn Hasanah radiya Llahu ‘anhu, one of the leaders of the troops fighting the apostates, defeating him and taking control over the tribe of Hajr or the tribes around them.

-A narration, agreed upon by al Tabari,[15] al Kala’i,[16] Ibn al Athir,[17] Ibn Kathir,[18] Ibn A’tham al Kufi,[19] and Ibn ‘Abdul Barr[20], states that Thumamah ibn Uthal joined al ‘Ala’ ibn al Hadrami, to whom Abu Bakr radiya Llahu ‘anhu, had given the flag of fighting the apostates in Bahrain.
-He brought with him the Muslims of Banu Hanifah from Banu Suhaym, and the villagers from the rest of Banu Hanifah, with the intention of fighting the apostates.
+A narration, agreed upon by al Tabari[15], al Kala’i[16], Ibn al Athir[17], Ibn Kathir[18], Ibn A’tham al Kufi[19], and Ibn ‘Abdul Barr[20], states that Thumamah ibn Uthal joined al ‘Ala’ ibn al Hadrami, to whom Abu Bakr, had given the flag of fighting the apostates in Bahrain.
+He brought with him the Muslims of the Banu Hanifah from the Banu Suhaym, and the villagers from the rest of the Banu Hanifah, with the intention of fighting the apostates.
 The narration mentions that Thumamah was among those who were exemplary in the fight against the apostates with al ‘Ala’ ibn al Hadrami.
-That is why al ‘Ala’ ibn al Hadrami honoured him and gifted him clothes including a piece of cloth that had patterns on that that belonged to al Hutam ibn Dubay’ah[21], and it was a cloth that al Hutam used to take pride in.
-The Banu Qays ibn Tha’labah killed Thumamah when they saw this piece of cloth with him.[22]
+That is why al ‘Ala’ ibn al Hadrami honoured him and gifted him clothes including a piece of cloth with patterns that belonged to al Hutam ibn Dubay’ah[21], a cloth that al Hutam would take pride in.
+The Banu Qais ibn Tha’labah killed Thumamah when they saw this piece of cloth with him.[22]

-Among those who remained steadfast on Islam in al Yamamah were also Majja’ah ibn Murarah[23] and Sariyah ibn ‘Amir.[24]
-Majja’ah was among the nobles of Banu Hanifah.[25]
-The evidence for this is their admission before Khalid radiya Llahu ‘anhu about their true stance towards Musaylimah and his claims, and Majja’ah’s subsequent confession before Abu Bakr radiya Llahu ‘anhu when he was brought to him,[26] and he disassociated himself from Musaylimah in front of al Siddiq radiya Llahu ‘anhu.[27]
+Among those who remained steadfast on Islam in al Yamamah were Majja’ah ibn Murarah[23] and Sariyah ibn ‘Amir[24].
+Majja’ah was among the nobles of the Banu Hanifah.[25]
+The evidence for this is their admission before Khalid radiya Llahu ‘anhu about their true stance towards Musaylimah and his claims, and Majja’ah’s subsequent confession before Abu Bakr radiya Llahu ‘anhu when he was brought to him.[26]
+He disassociated himself from Musaylimah in front of al Siddiq radiya Llahu ‘anhu.[27]

-Among the leaders of al Yamamah who were secretly Muslims were Ibn ‘Amr al Yashkuri,[30] who was one of the friends of al Rajjal ibn ‘Unfuwah,[31] and he composed poetry which spread in al Yamamah, and people recited it, a part of this poem is reproduced below:
+Among the leaders of al Yamamah who were secretly Muslims were Ibn ‘Amr al Yashkuri[30], one of the friends of al Rajjal ibn ‘Unfuwah[31].
+He composed poetry which spread in al Yamamah, and people recited it; a part of this poem is reproduced below:

 قوم رجال على الهدى أمثالي |